suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review
-In this lab, you have created an Azure Machine Learning workspace resource, and use automated machine learning to train a model and deploy and test it.
+In this lab, you have created an Azure Machine Learning workspace resource, and use automated machine learning to train a model and deploy it

 ## You have successfully completed this lab.